ELC/BuzzCache/pages/technology___DependencyManagement___maven.md

-- Maven is a powerful build automation and dependency management tool for Java projects.
+- Maven is a powerful build automation and dependency management tool for [[technology/language/java]] projects.
 It manages project dependencies and handles the build lifecycle.
 -